 Pat Badt, Suzanne Edwards, Lucy Gans and Jill Odegaard

-Join us for a thought-provoking discussion, 'Art in Dialogue: Personal is Political,' where women artists delve into how their personal experiences and creative expressions intersect with broader social and political narratives.
+A thought-provoking discussion where women artists delve into how their personal experiences and creative expressions intersect with broader social and political narratives.
 Explore the dynamic interplay between art, identity, and activism as these artists share their journeys of empowerment through their work.
-Don't miss this insightful conversation that highlights the transformative power of art in shaping our understanding of societal issues.
+An insightful conversation that highlighted the transformative power of art in shaping our understanding of societal issues.

 Art in Dialogue Series is a series of interdisciplinary conversations between members of the university and the wider community - reflecting the ways in which their work is dynamically engaged with other fields of inquiry.

 Pat Badt is painter who also makes artist books.
 Pat Badt’s work is inspired by location, filtered through experience and sensibility.
 She was born in Santa Monica, CA, attended High School in NYC, a BA from the University of California, Santa Cruz and an MFA from the University of Pennsylvania.
 She is Professor Emeritus, Cedar Crest College.
 She has exhibited widely including exhibitions in Brussels, New York, Philadelphia and Los Angeles.
 Her work is included in collections in the American Embassy in Riga, Latvia, the Ruth Hughes Collection of Artist Books at Oberlin College, Bryn Mawr College and the University of Tennessee Knoxville.
 She has been the recipient of an NEA for painting and artist residencies in the US and abroad including in Portugal, Italy, Iceland and Malta.
 More information can be found on her website: patbadt.com or thethirdbarn.org